NocturnalSolutions/KituraBook/3-routers.md

 If you enabled logging, you’ll also see “Failed to parse a request.
 Parsed fewer bytes than were passed to the HTTP parser” logged.
 Note that, despite the wording of the error, if you see it in the future, it may be because you’re using an incorrect HTTP method to make a request to your server.
 And remember, capitalization counts!

-At any rate, I generally would not recommend using `all()` rather than `get()`, `post()` and friends.
-If you’re using `all()`, then either you want the same thing to happen no matter what HTTP method was used to access a path, which is incorrect behavior speaking on a technical level and just generally silly, or you have a logic fork in your code along the lines of…
+At any rate, I generally would not recommend using `all()` in most cases and instead use `get()`, `post()` and friends.
+If you’re using `all()`, then either you want the same thing to happen no matter what HTTP method was used to access a path, which is incorrect behavior speaking on a technical level and just generally silly, or you’ll have to implement a convoluted logic fork in your code along the lines of…

 ```swift
 router.all("/some-path") { request, response, next in